 Colic prevention is an art and a science, and sometimes feels like a matter of luck.
-In a nutshell: allow your horse to live as much like a horse as possible, with as much safe turn-out time as you can.
+In a nutshell: allow your horse to live as naturally as possible, with as much safe turn-out time as you can.
 This provides both exercise and hopefully good pasture to munch on, as their digestive systems are designed to have an almost constant influx of roughage.
-A comprehensive de-worming program is also essential, since certain types of parasites can contribute to colic.
-And it is vital that your horses have a constant access to clean, fresh water (especially in cold weather, when buckets and troughs can freeze over), since dehydration can cause an impaction colic.
+A comprehensive parasite surveillance program is also essential, since certain types of worms can contribute to colic.
+And it is also vital that your horses have a constant access to clean, fresh water (especially in cold weather, when buckets and troughs can freeze over), since dehydration can lead to impaction colic.

-For horses that have little access to grass and/or turn out, try to have good quality hay available as often as possible, and feed several small meals of grain daily, versus just larger meals.
+For horses that have little access to grass and/or turn out, try to have good quality hay available as often as possible, and if feeding grain, feed several small meals daily.
 Also consider some of the supplements designed to help maintain gut health.
 And if your horse is primarily turned out in sandy areas, be aware of the possibility of sand colic, which you can help prevent by some of the tips above, as well as by not putting hay or feed on the ground, and adding psyllium to your horse’s feed.

 Also, be on the lookout for gastric ulcers, which can lead to colic issues.
-Research over the years has shown that gastric ulcers are much more prevalent than previously thought--among all breeds and disciplines.
-Just a two-day trip away from home can be enough to set the stage for ulcers.
-If your horse is dropping weight for no reason, seems girthy or unusually tense or depressed, has changed his eating or drinking habits, and/or seems “off” or slightly colicky, talk to your veterinarian.
+Research over the years has shown that gastric ulcers are much more prevalent than previously thought--among all breeds and disciplines, and just a two-day trip away from home can be enough to set the stage.
+If your horse is dropping weight for no reason, seems girthy or unusually tense or depressed, has changed his eating or drinking habits, and/or just seems “off” or slightly colicky, talk to your veterinarian.
 And if you are traveling to competitions or will otherwise be away from home, consider preventative measures.
 The good news is that there are effective prevention and treatment supplement and medication options to help keep gastric ulcers at bay and treat them if they occur.

-In the look at those two years of Mortality claims, neurological diseases such as EPM were slightly more prevalent than other causes.
-And the remainder of causes included eye issues, joint infections from puncture wounds, various cancers, conditions like founder that required the horses to be put down, as well as catastrophic injuries resulting from trailering accidents and barn fires.
+In the look at those two years of Mortality claims mentioned in the beginning of this post, neurological diseases such as EPM were slightly more prevalent than other causes.
+And the remainder of causes included eye issues, various cancers, conditions like founder that required the horses to be put down, as well as catastrophic injuries resulting from trailering accidents and barn fires.